himalayahall/DATA607-PROJECT3/README.md

 ## Artifacts

-* Database - team has opted to use AWS RDS/MySql for ease of setup and sharing.
-However, all database artifacts are posted here to enable setting up a different local (or remote) MySql database
+* Database - we have selected AWS RDS/MySql for ease of setup and data sharing.
+However, all database artifacts are posted here to enable bootstrapping a different (local or remote) MySql database

-* ER.mwb - ER model
+* ER.mwb - database document created by MySQL Workbench; saves a database design, called an EER (Enhanced Entity-Relationship) model; defines tables, views, routines, privileges, and other constructs for a database.

 * ER.png - ER model as a PNG